naga-karthik/ER-medical-anonymous/README.md

 3. `utils/`: Contains 4 files

-    a. `create_json_data_*.py`: Creates a `json` file (in the Medical Segmentation Decathlon format) for both datasets used in the paper
+    a. `create_json_data_*.py`: Creates a `json` file (in the Medical Segmentation Decathlon format) for both datasets used in the paper.

     b. `data_utils.py`: Contains the necessary functions for loading the data, creating the dataloaders, and entropy-based sample selection.

     c. `metrics.py`: Contains the implementations of continual learning metrics.

-    d. `transforms.py`: Contains the necessary functions for data augmentation for both datasets.
+    d. `transforms.py`: Contains the data augmentation transforms used for both datasets.